sam-henderson1/VGArchive/README.md

 ### How to run

-open terminals for backend and frontend
+open terminals for server and client

 "npm run dev" in backend terminal